mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

 * `Publisher` is slow, `Subscriber` is fast (best scenario)
-* `Publisher` is fast, `Subscriber` is slow (the `Subscriber` must deal with excessive data - the most naive approach is just to drop all excessive data - so the data will be irrevitable).
+* `Publisher` is fast, `Subscriber` is slow (the `Subscriber` must deal with excessive data - the most naive approach is just to drop all excessive data - so the data will be irrevitable)

 Note that if we have multiple `subscribers` and one `publisher` - they are receiving elements in the same order.

 ## interaction steps
-1. Implement `Flow.Publisher` (useful, existing implementation that can be extended: `SubmissionPublisher<T>`) and `Flow.Subscriber`
+1. implement `Flow.Publisher` (using, for example `SubmissionPublisher<T>`) and `Flow.Subscriber`
-1. The subscriber attempts to subscribe to the publisher by calling the `subscribe(Flow.Subscriber<? super T> subscriber)` method of the publisher
+1. the subscriber attempts to subscribe to the publisher by calling the `subscribe(Flow.Subscriber<? super T> subscriber)` method of the publisher
     * success: the publisher asynchronously calls the `onSubscribe(Flow.Subscription subscription)` method of the subscriber
     * failure: `onError(Throwable throwable)` method of the subscriber is called with an `IllegalStateException`, and the interaction ends
-1. The subscriber sends a request to the publisher for `N` items calling the `request(N)` on the `Subscription`
+1. the subscriber sends a request to the publisher for `N` items calling the `request(N)` on the `Subscription`
-1. Multiple requests are send regardless if earlier are already fulfilled (non-blocking)
+1. multiple requests are send regardless if earlier are already fulfilled (non-blocking)
-1. The publisher calls the `onNext(T item)` method of the subscriber and sends an item in each call
+1. the publisher calls the `onNext(T item)` method of the subscriber and sends an item in each call
     * if there is no more items to send the publisher calls the `onComplete()` method of the subscriber to signal the end of stream, and interaction ends
-    * note that if subscriber requested `Long.MAX_VALUE` items, the stream becomes not reactive - it is effectively a push stream
+    * note that if subscriber requests `Long.MAX_VALUE` items, the stream becomes not reactive - it is effectively a push stream
 1. if the publisher encounters an error - calls `onError(Throwable throwable)` on subscriber
 1. the subscriber can cancel its subscription by calling the `cancel()` method on its subscription